Isaac-Zarspada/Isaac-Zarspada/README.md

 - 👋 Hi, I’m @Isaac-Zarspada
-- 👀 I love travelling the world with my wife and son and telling everyone about Jesus
+- 👀 I have 1 mission and I'm locked in on it: Conquest for the Glory of God.
-- 🌱 I’m currently learning Networking topics for CCNA and Data Warehousing (professionally).
+- 🌱 I’m currently growing my consultancy agency.
+Practically this looks like gathering a group of freelance professionals together and sharing contracts to better each others skills and gain traction in the marketplace.
-- 💞️ I’m looking to collaborate on ANY PROJECT, rasberry pi builds, Ethical Hacking, app development, opening a SSAS company, game design- anything!
+- 💞️ I’m looking to collaborate on ANYTHING!
+I help everyone that comes my way, If I can't solve the problem I know someone who can.
-- 📫 How to reach me IsaacZarspada@gmail.com or LinkedIn @ Isaac Zarspada
+- 📫 Just email me IsaacZarspada@gmail.com or text me on LinkedIn @ Isaac Zarspada

 <!---
 Isaac-Zarspada/Isaac-Zarspada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.